pecheylauren02/MP3_MadLibs_LSP/README.md

 </details>

 4. Select "Settings" from the tabs and click "Reveal Config Vars".
-5. Input PORT and 8000 as one config var and click add.
+    - Input PORT and 8000 as one config var and click add.
-6. Input CREDS and the content of your Google Sheet API creds file as another config var and click add.
+    - Input CREDS and the content of your Google Sheet API creds file as another config var and click add.
-7. Click "Add buildpack".
+5. Click "Add buildpack".
-8. Add "nodejs" and "python" from the list or search if necessary, remember to click save.
+    - Add "nodejs" and "python" from the list or search if necessary, remember to click save.
-9. Python must be the first buildpack.
-They can be dragged into the correct position if needed.
+    - Note: Python must be the first buildpack.
-10. Select "Deploy" from the tabs.
+6. Select "Deploy" from the tabs.
-11. Select "GitHub - Connect to GitHub" from deployment methods.
-12. Click "Connect to GitHub" in the created section.
+7. Select "GitHub - Connect to GitHub" from deployment methods, then click "Connect to GitHub" in the created section.
-13. Search for the GitHub repository by name.
+8. Search for your GitHub repository by name and select it.
-14. Click to connect to the relevant repo.
-15. Either click Enable Automatic Deploys for automatic deploys or Deploy Branch to deploy manually.
-Manually deployed branches will need re-deploying each time the repo is updated.
+9. Either click Enable Automatic Deploys for automatic deploys or Deploy Branch to deploy manually.
+    - Note: Manually deployed branches will need re-deploying each time the repo is updated.
-16. Click View to view the deployed site.
+10. Click View to view the deployed site.
 Note: It may take a moment to become available.

 ### Forking the GitHub Repository